dragonwasrobot/dragonwasrobot.github.io/_posts/2015-09-26-an-interpreter-a-compiler-and-a-virtual-machine.md

 - a multiplication expression, `Mult e e`, evaluates to the product of the two sub-expressions, `e`.

-Once again, we can directly translate this into a Coq `Fixpoint`:
+If we translate the above definitions, we get the following Coq `Fixpoint`:

 {% gist dragonwasrobot/d46acd3d1f697c9c0030 interpret.v %}